Jenny Johnson Jordan

 Jennifer A. Johnson Jordan (born June 8, 1973) is an American female beach volleyball player.
 She won the silver medal at the 1999 Beach Volleyball World Championships in Marseille, alongside Annett Davis.

 She attended the University of California, Los Angeles (UCLA), and was a member of their Bruins volleyball team.
 She competed in the 2000 Summer Olympics with Davis, finishing in fifth place.

+Collegiate career

+As a Bruin, Johnson Jordan played in 127 matches in her four years.
+She recorded 112 kills and 1,214 digs, and is one of only 12 Bruins to post at least 1,000 career digs and kills.